 Summary: Before and after treatment

-Before you fix your overbite teeth, you may be very conscious about how you look; especially if you have a severe overbite.
-You may also experience facial pain and headaches as a result of a deep overbite pushing back your lower jaw and putting pressure on your nerves and blood supply.
+Before you fix your overbite teeth, you may be very conscious about how you look; especially if you have a deep overbite.
+You may also experience facial pain, jaw pain and headaches as a result of a deep overbite pushing back your lower jaw and putting pressure on your nerves and blood supply.
 You might wear your teeth down quicker because there is more strain on them.

 Once you have achieved a normal overbite following correction, you might notice a change in your face shape because your lower jaw is further forward.
 This won’t be extreme; you might need to look at your overbite before and after pictures to see the difference!
 Any pain you may have felt should hopefully go away after your overbite braces or surgery.